US 98 (Dade City Bypass) Widening from 7th St. S. to 7th St. N. 256423-3-52-01

 This design-build project is widening US 98, also known as the Dade City Bypass, from two lanes to a four lane highway between 7th St. S and 7th St. N.

-Two roundabouts will be built with the project: One will be constructed at 7th Street S and one at Old Lakeland Highway.
+Two roundabouts will be built with the project: One will be constructed at 7th Street S and one has been constructed and is open at Old Lakeland Highway.

 New traffic signals will be added at the Meridian Avenue, 7th Street N, and River Road intersections.
 The existing signal at Martin Luther King Jr. Boulevard will be improved.
 Sidewalks will be built on both sides of the highway.